What Are Egress Windows?

 Sliding windows are great for adding more light to large basements.
 These windows have to be wider and taller, because the opening is only half as wide as the window.
 This is due to the sash, which slides horizontally.

 Sliding windows open by pushing the sash from left to right.
 Some Pella models have extra-durable tandem nylon rollers.
-These rollers deliver even smoother operation.
+These rollers give even easier operation.

 This window must have at least 16 square feet of net opening.